sourcebots/docs/content/api/power-board.md

 The power board has a piezo buzzer which can beep.

 The `buzz` function accepts multiple parameters, depending on what you want to play.
 The first argument is the duration of the beep, in seconds.
-The later arguments are either the note you want to play, or the buzzers frequency.
+The later arguments are either the note you want to play, or the buzzers frequency (in Hz).

+Theoretically, the piezo buzzer will buzz at any provided frequency, however humans can only hear between [20Hz and 20000Hz](https://en.wikipedia.org/wiki/Hearing_range#Humans).

 {{% notice note %}}
 You should only pass `frequency` __or__ `note`.
 If you pass both, `note` is used, and `frequency` is silently ignored.